 Carolyn Lewis-Concho is a potter born in Acoma Pueblo in 1963.
-She was encouraged to participate in continuing the generations of tradition of working with clay by several of her family members but she says it was her older sister, Marilyn Ray-Lewis, who helped her make her decision to be an artist who only uses natural materials to construct her work.
+She was encouraged to participate in continuing the generations of tradition of working with clay by several of her family members but she says it was her older sister, Marilyn Ray, who helped her make the decision to be an artist who only uses natural materials to construct her work.

 She signs her pottery: "Carolyn Concho, Acoma", usually adding a corn stalk and a lizard hallmark.